Benralizumab (Fasenra)

 - Not for relief of acute bronchospasm or status asthmaticus

-Benralizumab is available as Fasenra (AstraZeneca Pharmaceuticals LP) which is an interleukin-5 (IL-5) receptor alpha-directed cytolytic monoclonal antibody (IgG1, kappa).
+Benralizumab is an interleukin-5 (IL-5) receptor alpha-directed cytolytic monoclonal antibody (IgG1, kappa) that is branded as Fasenra (AstraZeneca Pharmaceuticals LP).
 Inflammation is an important component in the pathogenesis of asthma.
 Multiple cell types (e.g., mast cells, eosinophils, neutrophils, macrophages, lymphocytes) and mediators (e.g., histamine, eicosanoids, leukotrienes, cytokines) are involved in inflammation.
-Benralizumab, by bind to the IL-5 receptor chain, reduces eosinophils through antibody-dependent cell-mediated cytotoxicity; however, the mechanism of benralizumab action in asthma has not been definitively established (AstraZeneca, 2021).
+Benralizumab, by binding to the IL-5 receptor chain, reduces eosinophils through antibody-dependent cell-mediated cytotoxicity; however, the mechanism of benralizumab action in asthma has not been definitively established.

-Fasenra carries warnings and precautions which include hypersentivity reactions, reduction in corticosteroid dosage, and parasitic (helminth) infection.
-The label states to not discontinue systemic or inhaled corticosteroids abruptly upon initiation of therapy with Fasenra.
-Reduction in corticosteroid dose, if appropriate, should be gradual and performed under direct supervision of a physician.
-Eosinophils may be involved in the immunological response to some helminth infections.
-Patients with known helminth infections were excluded from participation in clinical studies.
-It is unknown if Fasenra will influence the immune response against helminth infections.
-The label states to treat patients with pre-existing helminth infections before initiating therapy with Fasenra.
-If patients become infected while receiving treatment with Fasenra and do not respond to anti-helminth treatment, discontinue treatment with Fasenra until infection resolves (AstraZeneca, 2021).
+Fasenra carries labeled warnings and precautions for hypersensitivity reactions (e.g., anaphylaxis, angioedema, urticaria, rash) and parasitic (helminth) infection.
+The Prescribing Information (PI) advises patients to not abruptly discontinue systemic or inhaled corticosteroids upon initiation of Fasenra therapy.
+Reductions in corticosteroid dosage, if appropriate, should be gradual and performed under the direct supervision of a physician.
+Reduction in corticosteroid dosage may be associated with systemic withdrawal symptoms and/or unmask conditions previously suppressed by systemic corticosteroid therapy.
+Per the PI, eosinophils may be involved in the immunological response to some helminth infections.
+Patients with known parasitic infections were excluded from participation in clinical trials.
+Thus, it is unknown if Fasenra will influence a patient’s response against parasitic infections.
+Healthcare providers are advised to treat patients with pre-existing helminth infections before initiating therapy with Fasenra.
+If patients become infected while receiving treatment with Fasenra and do not respond to anti-helminth treatment, Fasenra should be discontinued until infection resolves.

 The most common adverse reactions (incidence greater than or equal to 5%) include headache and pharyngitis.